tiestvilee/utterlyswagger/README.md

         }
     }

 The above code snippet will add the UtterlySwagger Swagger module to the `ExampleApplication`.
-It defaults to serving the swagger files a `/swagger/swagger_v1.2.json` and `/swagger/swagger_v2.json`.
+It defaults to serving the swagger files at `/swagger/swagger_v1.2.json` and `/swagger/swagger_v2.json`.

 The `SwaggerInfo` object can also define other information such as api-description, api-version and so on, and it is possible to supply a base path to the swagger files.